jk160804211/Universal-tree-morphology-framework/README.md

 The confusion matrix for tree species identification on FOR-species 20K dataset is as follows:
 ![](https://github.com/jk160804211/Universal-tree-morphology-framework/blob/main/text849.png)

-The geometric feature calculated by our method is as follows:
+The geometric features calculated by our method are as follows:
 ![](https://github.com/jk160804211/Universal-tree-morphology-framework/blob/main/g79.png)